 What is COGS?

 The Costs of Goods Sold (COGS) is the amount of money required to deliver a product or service.
-A traditional product involves materials, production, and delivery costs while separating overhead operation expenses like rent, commissions, and salaries.
+A traditional product involves materials, production, and delivery costs while separating overhead operating expenses like rent, commissions, and salaries.

 How is COGS different for SaaS Companies?